Volscente/caelvid/README.md

-# Introduction
+# Caelvid
-The repository contains several computer vision models
+Caelvid comes from the latin "Caelum Videre", which means "Look at the Sky".
+It is a library including several computer vision models

 # Object Detection